 At the same time, the area was being bombed and strafed by American planes on a daily basis.
 One day, an American plane came in low over the camp without any ground fire.
 A few hours later an American pilot came into the camp in a Japanese command car and informed the POWs that the war was over.
 Bill and the other POWs remained in the camp for about a week and then took a train into Tokyo.
 It was there that Bill first saw American troops.

 Bill was sent back to the Philippines to be fattened up.
 After passing a final physical, Pvt.
 Bill Kerins returned to the United States on the U.S.S.
-Hugh Rodman on October 3, 1945, at San Francisco.
+Hugh Rodman on October 3, 1945, in San Francisco.
 After a stay at Letterman General Hospital in San Francisco, he returned to Chicago where he married Marguerite Mary Dom in Oak Park, Illinois, in 1947.
 They were the parents of a son and daughter.

 William J. Kerins would later move to Sparta, Wisconsin, in 1967, and Lebanon, Oregon, in 1987.
 He worked as a civilian personnel director for the U.S. Army and Navy.
 He passed away in Lebanon, on March 22, 1991, and was buried at Sand Ridge Cemetery in Lebanon, Oregon.